redox-os/redox/CONTRIBUTING.md

  * HTTPS:`git clone https://github.com/redox-os/redox.git --origin upstream --recursive`
  * SSH:`git clone git@github.com:redox-os/redox.git --origin upstream --recursive`
  * Then rebase: `git rebase upstream master`
  Use HTTPS if you don't know which one to use.
-(Recommended: learn about SSH if you don't want to have to login every time you push/pull!)
+(Recommended: learn about SSH if you don't want to have to log in every time you push/pull!)
 3. Add your fork with
  * HTTPS:`git remote add origin https://github.com/your-username/redox.git`
  * SSH:`git remote add origin git@github.com:your-username/redox.git`